wooooooak/DynamicTree/README.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

 - **dt_list_page_margin** : determines how overlapping the view looks.
-If the page goes beyond the limit, the new data is rendered and the depth is still shown as 3.
+If the page goes beyond the `dt_depth_limit`, the new data is rendered but the depth shown to the user is still the depth you set.

 - **dt_stack_view_color_array** : "dt_stack_view_color_array" should be one more than "dt_depth_limit".